-July 21 2005 London Bombings Fast Facts
+July 21 2005 London Bombings Fast Facts | CNN

-The attacks took place two weeks after a similar attack killed 52 people and injured more than 700.

-The attacks took place two weeks after a similar attack killed 52 people and injured more than 700.
+The attacks took place two weeks after a similar one killed 52 people and injured more than 700.

-The bombs were homemade and believed to contain a white peroxide-based explosive, a description consistent with the highly volatile triacetone triperoxide, or TATP.
+The bombs were homemade and believed to contain a white, peroxide-based explosive, a description consistent with the highly volatile triacetone triperoxide, or TATP.

-July 21, 2005 - Four bombing incidents in London take place almost simultaneously, three on subway trains, one on a bus.
-Small blasts occur at Warren Street, Oval and Shepherd's Bush stations.
-Scotland Yard also responds to an "incident" on a bus at Hackney and Columbia Road in east London.
-There are no casualties.

-July 21, 2005 - Four bombing incidents in London take place almost simultaneously, three on subway trains, one on a bus.
-Small blasts occur at Warren Street, Oval and Shepherd's Bush stations.
-Scotland Yard also responds to an "incident" on a bus at Hackney and Columbia Road in east London.
+July 21, 2005 - Four bombing incidents in London take place, three on subway trains and one on a bus.
+Small blasts occur at Warren Street, Oval and Shepherd’s Bush stations.
+Scotland Yard also responds to an “incident” on a bus at Hackney and Columbia Road in east London.
 There are no casualties.

 July 23, 2005 - Police recover a fifth undetonated device in a west London park.